HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `string`

 XML configuration of task.
-Whitelist of formats to allow in the editor.
+List of formats to allow in the editor.

 ### interfaces